lhazlewood/ansible-galaxy-install/README.md

 This command only downloads transitive requirements for newly downloaded roles.
-If a requirement has been downloaded already, it is skipped (and its `meta/requirements.yml` file - if any - is not evaluated at all).
+If a requirement has been downloaded already, it is skipped (and its `meta/requirements.yml` file - if any - is not evaluated at all), which is standard ansible-galaxy behavior.

 If you want to force downloads of the immediate requirements use the standard `--force` options.
-If you want to force downloads of immediate requirements *and* their dependencies (and so on and so forth), use the standard `--force-with-deps` option.
+If you want to force downloads of immediate requirements *and* their dependencies (and so on and so forth transitively), use the standard `--force-with-deps` option.